-From branding, stationery, illustrations, website design to packaging, and promotional materials, graphic design is a vital factor your business just can’t ignore.
+From branding, stationery, illustrations, and website design to packaging, and promotional materials, graphic design is a vital factor your business just can’t ignore.

 Understanding the intersection of design and business is vital for today’s business owner.
 It’s crucial your potential prospects gain trust and credibility from your company.

 Graphic designers are visual communication problem solvers as they can make your marketing message visually easier to understand and consume.

 By creating important graphics that are a part of a broader visual communication like website content, advertising campaigns, or print media, good graphic designers are able to deliver the desired message of a company and captivate an audience to take action on their offer, products, or services.

 Now let’s take a look at specific examples.

 The Design Council studied 63 portfolios of companies that traded on the FTSE (Financial Times Stock Exchange) over a single decade.

 The key takeaway from the study is that companies who put an emphasis on design did way better than the ones that didn’t – they outperformed key stock market indices by 200% and not only that, growing companies are nearly six times more likely to view design as being integral to their business.

 So when you think of graphic design for business, think of it as the bread and butter of your business and less the cherry on the cake.
 It’s essential for every type of advertising possible.
 Content marketing, check.
 Print media, check. email marketing, check.
 Search marketing, you get the point.